will-english/couchr/docs/journals/edward.md

+### 9/14
+- We had a bug with the add-movie-to-list button (again) due to an issue with how the props were being sent to different components.
+I changed the functionality to automatically add movies to new lists.
+- I realized my unit test wasn't actually working with the user-auth credentials, so Zach helped me through some of that
+- However, we never actually figured out the issue.
+So my unit test only works without the auth decorator in the backend views.
+Therefore, the unit test only tests that the views work and a List can be created.
+- Then I worked on putting together the component that renders the Movie Reviews.
+I was able to fetch the right information and display it, but we still need to finalize the styling and layout.
 ### 9/13
 - I got the create review form modal to be fully functional today
 - I learned that it's not "correct" to change a component's state based on the props passed into the modal, so instead I just passed the props into the API call, and I didn't define a state for those attributes